-While there’s no activation or monthly fee (contrarily to services such as Holvi or Revolut Business), their fees are quite high.
-So high, in fact, that just with a small business, you’ll probably end up paying a lot more than with Holvi or Revolut Business.
+While there’s no monthly fee (contrarily to services such as Revolut Business), their fees are quite high.
+So high, in fact, that just with a small business, you’ll probably end up paying a lot more than with Revolut Business.

 Hence, my suggestion is thoughtfully checking LeuPay’s fees before signing up.